Singtaa/onejs-spark2d/README.md

+> We're in a bit of a transition right now.
+OneJS is now open source, and we're currently working on Spark2D internally.

 (WIP)

 This is the JS bindings and wrappers for [Spark2D](https://github.com/Singtaa/Spark2D).
 You can use this in any [OneJS](https://onejs.com)-enabled Unity projects and games.